-CD 5509 Pediatric Feeding and Swallowing Disorders (2) Evaluation and treatment of feeding and swallowing disorders in children with emphasis on medical diagnoses and interfering environmental factors.
-CD 5801 Internship in Communication Disorders (6) Scheduled by the Director of Clinical Services, the internship requires ten weeks of full-time practicum in a hospital or rehabilitation setting during the student's last semester of enrollment in the graduate program.
-Prerequisite: Consent of department Director of Clinical Services two semesters in advance.
+CD 5515 Rehabilitation of Cognitive Linguistic Communication Disorders (2) Exploration of normal and impaired cognitive-linguistic processing, highlighting processing deficits in traumatic brain injury.
+Methods to assesstreat cognitive-linguistic impairments will be discussed.
+CD 5801 Internship in Communication Disorders (4) Scheduled by the Director of Clinical Services, the internship requires ten weeks of full-time practicum in a hospital or rehabilitation setting during the student's last semester of enrollment in the graduate program.
+Prerequisite: Director of Clinical Services consent two semesters in advance.

 CD 5802 Externship in Communication Disorders (2) Scheduled by the Director of Clinical Services, the externship is a public school experience, 2 days a week for 16 weeks.
-Prerequisite: Consent of department Director of Clinical Services two semesters in advance.
-Special exceptions with departmental approval.
+Prerequisite: consent of department Director of Clinical Services two semesters in advance.
+Special exceptions with department consent.

-CD 5811 Graduate Clinical Practicum (1-3) Advanced specialized practice in management of communication and swallowing disorders.
-Must be repeated for a minimum of 8 semester hours.
+CD 5811 Graduate Clinical Practicum (1) Advanced specialized practice inmanagement of communication and swallowing disorders.
+Must be repeated for a minimum of 6 semester hours.
 Prerequisites: CD 3503 or concurrently, and 3.0 graduate GPA in departmental courses.